KannonZenetism/zenetism-field-physics/structural-physics/spx/structural-empirical-interface.md

 When Structural Physics is read beside empirical disciplines, that correspondence does not establish derivation from those disciplines, from their contemporary researchers, or from any adjacent school of thought.

-Systems theory, information theory, thermodynamics, morphogenesis, cognitive science, network analysis, and philosophy of physics may provide comparison-domains, but they do not function as source-domains unless a specific historical source relation is independently established.
+Systems theory, information theory, thermodynamics, morphogenesis, cognitive science, network analysis, and philosophy of physics may provide comparison-domains, but they do not function as origin-domains unless a specific historical origin relation is independently established.

 ---